 client (customer): person (corporate or individual) who requests a calibration or test.
 This is usually someone external to NIST but may be another NIST calibration service or researcher who will use the measurement results/data for their own reporting of official results.

 E-commerce: The platform that allows measurement services customers to place online orders.
 It implements fulfillment practices and manages invoicing and payment processes.
-The E-commerce solution is being rolled out in Fiscal Year 2019.

 measurand: a quantity subjected to measurement.